Matthew Manotoc: Governor of Ilocos Norte (2019–2025)

 During the African Swine Fever outbreak, Manotoc ordered the provincial government to take immediate action to trace contacts and prevent the spread of infections.
 He initiated the distribution of relief packs to those affected, provided sprayers and disinfectants, facilitated indemnifications or payouts, allocated funds for uninsured individuals, and supported alternative livelihoods to protect the livestock sector.

 The Provincial Government launched "Agri ka Dito," a flagship program under the Office of the Governor that aimed to support community farmers and fisherfolk by providing immediate assistance in response to rising agricultural input costs.

 At the height of the COVID-19 pandemic, the Provincial Board passed ordinances allocating Php 370 million in cash to support vulnerable Ilokanos.
 This financial assistance was provided through cash-for-work programs, emergency livelihood support, "pay now, work later" schemes, interest-free loans, and skills training programs.
 Micro, small, and medium enterprises received financial aid, microfinancing packages, livelihood starter kits, and equipment.
 In 2021 alone, the Provincial Government allocated Php 40 million in cash to local entrepreneurs.
 Additionally, Manotoc waived the governor’s Developmental Fees for non-essential businesses affected by the pandemic.

 Under Manotoc’s leadership, Ilocos Norte became the first and only province to receive a safe travel stamp from the World Travel and Tourism Council.

 Manotoc also provided accident insurance policies for public utility vehicle drivers and increased financial assistance for nearly 4,000 drivers, in addition to over ₱40 million in cash aid in 2021, to help them during the global energy crisis.

 Furthermore, he led the "Bike-to-Work" initiative, encouraging employees to adopt environmentally friendly and convenient alternative transportation through cycling activities.

-Vice Governor of Ilocos Norte (2025-2025)
+Vice Governor of Ilocos Norte (2025–present)

 On October 1, 2024, Manotoc initially filed his candidacy for his third and final consecutive term as governor of Ilocos Norte in 2025.
 However, on October 8, he withdrew his candidacy and instead filed for Vice Governor.
 In his stead, incumbent Vice Governor Cecilia Araneta-Marcos filed her candidacy for Governor, with him as her running mate.
 Manotoc ran unopposed and won.

 Personal life

-Manotoc is the grandson of Ferdinand Marcos and former First Lady Imelda Marcos.
+Manotoc is the grandchild of President Ferdinand Marcos and former First Lady Imelda Marcos.

 His uncle, Ferdinand "Bongbong" Marcos Jr., is the current President of the Philippines since 2022.

 Manotoc is both a golfer and a basketball player.
 He was a basketball coach at the International School Manila and a co-founder of Espiritu Manotoc Basketball Management.

 In 2019, it was reported that he was dating Miss Earth 2014 Jamie Herrell.
 In 2025, they became engaged.
+On January 9, 2026, Manotoc is married to Jamie Herrell at the Cebu Metropolitan Cathedral.